-To link to a different phone, the new phone must be in the vehicle and paired to the Bluetooth system.
+To link to a different cell phone, the new cell phone must be in the vehicle and paired to the Bluetooth system.

-- Touch the Phone icon on the Home Page or the phone shortcut on the applications tray at the bottom of the display. - 2.
-Select Phones. - Select the new phone to link to from the not connected phone list.
+- Touch PHONE on the Home Page or the phone shortcut on the applications tray at the bottom of the display. - 2.
+Touch Phones. - Touch the new cell phone to link to from the not connected phone list.
+See "First to Connect Paired Phones" previously in this section for more information about setting the device as the First to Connect or as a Secondary Phone.